Climate — Climate control v3 Configuration v3.3

 The board has the following features:

-• The power voltage is connected directly to the SRD-05VDC fuse relay with a maximum current of 10A.
-If it is not planned to use the fuse relay, a jumper can be installed instead.
+• The power voltage is connected directly to the SRD-05VDC fuse relay with a maximum current of 10A .
+If the use of a fuse relay is not planned, a jumper can be installed instead.

-• Connectors SSR-3V3 and SSR-220V are provided for possible connection of a silent relay.
-If it is not planned to install a relay, it will be necessary to install a jumper in place of SSR-220V and change AirHeat from 4 to 13 in the configuration of the controller GPIO of the heater .
+• SSR-3V3 and SSR-220V connectors are provided for possible connection of a silent relay.
+If the relay is not planned to be installed, then a jumper will need to be installed in place of SSR-220V and AirHeat heater GPIO controller configuration will need to be changed from 4 to 13 .

-• Connectors Heater1 and Heater2 are installed to connect two heaters in parallel.
+• Heater1 and Heater2 connectors are installed for connecting two heaters in parallel.

-• Connectors AirFan and AirHumid are installed for additional connection of external relay units Universal B, Universal D, Universal E and the possibility of controlling the hood and humidifier.
+• AirFan and AirHumid connectors are installed for additional connection of external relay units Universal B , Universal D , Universal E and the ability to control the hood and humidifier.

 Attention!
-When working with high voltage, remember that it is dangerous to life and can cause fire!
+When working with high voltage, remember that it is life-threatening and can cause a fire!

 Schematic diagram

 Attention!
-The proposed circuit is typical and can be modernized according to your preferences and requirements.
-You do not have to use all the components specified in the schematic and connect them!
-Similarly, you can use this project not for its intended purpose, replacing devices and components with any other.
+The proposed scheme is typical and can be modernized according to your preferences and requirements.
+You do not have to use all the components indicated in the scheme and connect them!
+Similarly, you can use this project not for its intended purpose, replacing devices and components with any others.

 ClimatePlaceHard PCB v3.2

-This version of the project is virtually identical to ClimatePlace, except that the fuse (or heater) relay has been replaced by a more powerful relay.
-This allows heaters with a total power of up to 2kW to be connected to the relay .
+This version of the project is almost completely analogous to ClimatePlace , except that the fuse (or heater) relay is replaced with a more powerful one.
+This allows you to connect heaters with a total power of up to 2 kW to the relay.

 Printed circuit board and description